- What is Ripple?

 The XRPL consensus model is built upon a core principle: a little trust goes a long way.

-Unlike Bitcoin’s Proof of Work or Ethereum’s Proof of Stake, the XRP Ledger doesn’t use mining or staking to validate transactions.
+Unlike Bitcoin’s Proof of Work or Ethereum’s Proof of Stake protocols, the XRP Ledger doesn’t use mining or staking to validate transactions.
 Rather, it allows trusted, permissioned servers to create consensus on the network.
-These servers, or unique nodes, maintain a “unique node list”, a list of nodes that the network deems as trustworthy.
+These servers, or unique nodes, maintain a “unique node list” - a list of nodes that the network deems trustworthy.

 If 80% of nodes deem a transaction to be valid, a unique node can then proceed with validating that transaction.

-There are some customers on Ripple’s Digital Payment Network, RippleNet, that desire to send funds without a pre-funded account.
+There are some customers on Ripple’s Digital Payment Network, RippleNet, that prefer to send funds without a pre-funded account.
 Ripple makes this possible through their on-demand liquidity service.
-In this service, XRP along with a pool of other digital assets (e.g. Bitcoin, Ether, Ethereum Classic, Bitcoin Cash, and Litecoin), is used to provide liquidity for these transactions.
+In this service, XRP, along with a pool of other digital assets (e.g. Bitcoin, Ether, Ethereum Classic, Bitcoin Cash, and Litecoin), is used to provide liquidity for these transactions.

-When parties have different preferred methods of sending or receiving money, or use different currencies, RippleNet acts as an intermediary for their transaction.
+When parties have different preferred methods of sending or receiving money or use different currencies, RippleNet acts as an intermediary for their transaction.
 As both parties are using different currencies to transact, no physical money moves during the process.
-Rather, the transaction is conducted in XRP equalling the value of the money being sent.
+Rather, the transaction is conducted in XRP, which equals the value of the money being sent.
 The network also charges a small fee (in XRP) to complete the transaction, but it’s minuscule when compared to other traditional international payment networks, such as SWIFT.

 How is XRP different from Bitcoin?